 The family tree relationship also explains why cheetah can purr like most small cats, but can’t roar like the leopard and the other members of the Panthera genus (lion, tiger, snow leopard and jaguar).

-As far as the appearances go, the main difference between cheetah and leopard is in their body shape.
+As far as appearances go, the quickest way to tell cheetah vs leopard is by their body shape.
 These two cats are built for different hunting strategies.
 While the leopard, like most cats, is an ambush predator, the cheetah is the only cursorial hunter in the Felidae family, meaning that it hunts by chasing prey at high speed over a long distance.
 Therefore, the leopard is built for power while the cheetah is built for speed.

 Consequently, the leopard has a muscular, solid, and stocky built.
 And while the cheetah’s long legs make it taller than the leopard, it is much more delicately built.

-The shape of the head is also different in these two cats.
+Another good way to tell the difference between leopard and cheetah is by looking at the shape of their heads and the patterns on their faces.
 Cheetah’s head is small and rounded with smaller teeth in contrast to the leopard’s larger, more elongated head with powerful jaws.

 But the biggest difference is in the cats’ faces.
 The cheetah has “tear marks” – the black lines that run from the inside corner of its eyes down its cheeks.
-Unlike many cats, cheetahs are diurnal hunters (they hunt during the day) and it is believed that the black marks on its face function to reduce glare into cheetah’s eyes while hunting.
+Unlike many cats, cheetahs are diurnal hunters (they hunt during the day) and it is believed that the black marks on their faces function to reduce glare into cheetah’s eyes while hunting.

 The eyes of the two cats also differ in colour.
 Cheetah’s eyes are amber-brown while the leopard’s eyes are yellow-green (apart from the Amur leopard of the Russian Far East that has blue eyes).